 A proper loss function selection was imperative for the success of the networks.
-As noted in the 4) Heatmap Generation step, we used $\lambda = 0.25$ as the Gaussian decay rate, and the rationale and experiment are detailed in Sec.
-3 of the supplementary materials.
-The selection of Multi-scale SSIM based loss function to be used as our generator's loss function is also discussed and quantified with experiments presented in Sec 3 of the supplementary materials.
+As noted in the 4) Heatmap Generation step, we used $\lambda = 0.25$ as the Gaussian decay rate, and the rationale and experiment are detailed in Sect.
+4.4.
+The selection of Multi-scale SSIM-based loss function to be used as our generator's loss function is also discussed and quantified with experiments presented in Sect.
+4.4.

-4.4 Training, Loss Function and Evaluation Metric
+4.4 Training, loss function, and evaluation metric

 The objective of the training phase for tree location estimation is to use synthetically generated coverage segments as inputs to the networks and output realistic (spatially and count-wise) trees as Gaussian heatmaps that are later discretized to points.
-The tree location estimation is achieved by using multiple cGAN models [20] for translating tree coverage segments generated by our segmentation phase and further classified into classes, to Gaussian heatmaps of tree locations (Fig. 7f).
-Several illustrations of our final tree location extractions (beside corresponding ground truth) are depicted in Fig. 8 (visualization of planting in Chicago and Austin - since 0.3 mpp data was available for those two cities only to qualitatively compare clearly).
+The tree location estimation is achieved by using multiple cGAN models [19] for translating tree coverage segments generated by our segmentation phase and further classified into classes, to Gaussian heatmaps of tree locations (Fig. 7f).
+Several illustrations of our final tree location extractions (beside corresponding ground truth) are depicted in Fig. 8 (visualization of planting in Chicago and Austin-since 0.3 mpp data were available for those two cities only to qualitatively compare clearly).

-We implement the cGANs (illustrative inputs and outputs are Figs. 7e and 7f respectively) to perform the tree localization tasks instead of a discriminative approach because, like real-world, we simulated the existence of a tree in a generative manner.
+We implement the cGANs (illustrative inputs and outputs are Figs. 7e and 7f, respectively) to perform the tree localization tasks instead of a discriminative approach because, like real-world, we simulated the existence of a tree in a generative manner.
 To be more precise, the input segments/blobs to the networks are of non-uniform shapes (see Fig. 8), and our generative approach is robust to such variations.
-Secondly, this makes every point of a map to be a likely candidate of being a tree/non-tree entity, and the cGANs attribute probabilities (shown as heatmaps in Figs. 7 and 10).
+Secondly, this makes every point of a map to be a likely candidate of being a tree/non-tree entity and the cGANs attribute probabilities (shown as heatmaps in Figs. 7 and 10).